layerfMRI/Psychopy/DLPFC/readme.txt

 Version fom Dec.
 5th 2017
 go it from Emily
-Dave wrote most of it?!?
+Dave wrote most of first version?!?
+All of the new changes are from Emily, I think

+Instructions to me are below

 ///it uses 12345 as input parameters